Like us on Facebook

 Elisabeth Edwards

 In 1991 Back to the Future actor Michael J. Fox, who was just 29 years old at the time, was diagnosed with Parkinson’s disease.
-Thirty years later, Fox has admitted he is facing more challenges as he ages and the disease progresses, but that isn’t stopping him from finding happiness.
+Thirty years later, Fox has admitted he is facing more challenges as he ages and the disease progresses.
+Ever the optimist, he’s still able to find gratitude and happiness although he has admitted there’s a role he regrets passing up on now.

 Fox’s rise to stardom was all self-made